The Le'Chris Community Support team provides support and

 Self-advocacy training

-have experience, education, and training in working with
+education, and training in working with adults with mental

 If you would like additional